 Dog Food Calculator

 Small breeds may be considered adults at about 9 to 12 months of age.
 And medium breeds at about 12 to 14 months.3

-But large and giant breeds shouldn’t be fed as adults until they reach somewhere around one to two years — depending upon the breed.3
+However, large and giant breeds shouldn’t be fed as adults until they reach around one to two years — depending upon the breed.3

 Older dogs have significantly lower energy needs than younger ones.
 So, it’s easy for them to put on extra weight.

 In general, small to medium dogs are considered seniors at about seven years of age.
 However, larger breeds reach senior status much sooner — some as early as five.5

 to Serving Size